-Organising and managing your time will enable you to work smarter rather than harder.
-Take responsibility for the way you use time and when you get the best value from each minute you can make time serve you, rather than you serve time.
+Organising and managing your time enables you to work smarter rather than harder.
+Take responsibility for the way you use your time.
+When you can get the best value from each minute you can make time serve you, rather than you serving time.

 The most successful planners spend some quiet time at the end of each day planning for the next day of work.
 They write out a list of their tasks for the next work day and prioritise them.
 They know if they do not do that, their efforts will be scattered and bring ultimate failure.
 Put a value on everything you do and tackle the most valuable tasks first.
 By prioritising your work and giving each task only the time it deserves you can use time to your advantage.

 Undefined goals and undefined priorities are two of the biggest factors which sap efficiency and productivity.
 By writing down the tasks needed to be completed in order of priority, you can avoid the weakness of indecision.

 Managing your time finally gets down to the way you manage yourself, and the trail ends with the individual.
 Poor planning is the main culprit of time wasters, so track how you spend your time over a week and identify your time wasters.
 This will aid you in making a decision to get your priorities in order.
 Another time waster is allowing people to impose their time frames on you.
 Instead, set a value on your time; if someone is late for an appointment; allow a certain amount of time to wait and no longer.
 A third time waster is procrastination, so set time limits and don’t wait until the last minute to get something done.
 If there is a particular job that you are not looking forward to tackling, do it immediately and get it out of the way.